pmsingchicken/bb65-zmk-config/README.md

 ### After disconnecting the keyboard from Bluetooth, it won't reconnect.

-#### Forget the Bluetooth connection on both the BDE and the device, then try re-pairing.
+#### Forget the Bluetooth connection on both the BB65 and the host, then try re-pairing.

 If you don't remember which profile on the BB65 was used to connect to a specific device, this may mean cycling through each (`&bt BT_PRV`/`&bt BT_NXT`) and clearing them (`&bt BT_CLR`) one by one.
 [See ZMK's documentation for more info](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).